 So Brooksfield, Florida.

-Uh 150 miles, I guess.
+About 150 miles, I guess.

-But uh welcome back.
+But welcome back.

-Maybe that's the change.
+Maybe that's the job.

-Well, yeah, yeah, here's here's here's what Terry is referring to.
+Yeah, here's what Terry is referring to.

-Obama said, no country now.
+Obama said, no country.

-Get this, folks.
+Now get this, folks.

-While in Ghana, no country is going to create wealth if its leaders exploit the economy to enrich themselves.
+While in Ghana, no country is going to create wealth if its leaders exploit the economy to enrich themselves or if police can be bought off by drug traffickers.

-No business wants to invest in a place where the government skims 20% off the top, or the head of the port authority is corrupt.
+No business wants to invest in a place where the government skims 20% off the top or the head of the port authority is corrupt.

 No person wants to live in a society where the rule of law gives way to the rule of brutality and bribery.

-What does that make Obama?
+What does that make, Obama?

 Obama just kneecapped the auto industry.